 for feline and animal-specific products and information.
 Click here for the Art & Merchandise E-newsletter,

-for landscapes, nature, urban scenes and more. . . . . . . .
+for landscapes, nature, urban scenes and more.
+For art, photos and writing as I develop it, visit my blogs.
+See feline art and photos as they happen on The Creative Cat, along with feline news, health, welfare, rescue stories and more.
+See daily photos as I post them on Today.
+Read poetry, short stories, essays and more on Paths I Have Walked. . . . . . . .
 All images used on this site are copyrighted to Bernadette E. Kazmarski unless otherwise noted and may not be used without my written permission.
 Please ask if you are interested in using one in a print or internet publication.
 If you are interested in purchasing a print of this image or a product including this image, check to see if I have it available already.
 If you don’t find it there, visit “purchasing” for availability and terms.

 Don’t miss any new items or opportunities!

 “Follow” the Portraits of Animals blog with the link in the upper left.
 Sign up to receive posts in email, or in your favorite reader using the links in the right-hand column.